mdcourse/mdcourse.github.io/docs/source/chapters/chapter3.rst

     if self.seed is not None:
         np.random.seed(self.seed)

-.. container:: justify

 If a seed is provided, it is passed to the *random.seed()* function of *NumPy*.
 If the seed is left to None, the simulation will be randomized.

 Define the box
 --------------

-.. container:: justify

 Let us define a box from the dimensions provided as a list named *box_dimensions*.

 .. code-block:: python